The Hummingbird Tree

 The Hummingbird Tree is a film directed by Noella Smith and starring Patrick Bergin, Niall Buggy, Desha Penco and Sunil Ramjitsingh.
 It was filmed in Trinidad and Tobago in 1992 by the BBC.
-The script of the movie, by Jonathan Falla, was based on the book The Hummingbird Tree, written by Ian McDonald and first published by Heinemann in 1969.
+The script of the movie, by Jonathan Falla, was based on the book The Humming-Bird Tree, written by Ian McDonald and first published by Heinemann in 1969.
 The book was republished by Macmillan Publishers in 2004.